inspr/core-legacy/docs/multibrokers.md

       If you choose to install the broker some other way, the information may change but the **format should remain like the example above**.

-      Finally if you are installing any broker other than Kafka you should consult the correct format for that broker [here].
+      Finally if you are installing any broker other than Kafka you should consult the correct format for that broker.

    3. Once you have you configuration file all you need to do is run: